AmanSachan1/MageFramework/README.md

 4) The framework has a design goal of efficiency in the individual techniques rather than the framework itself.
 Because trying to optimize a framework/engine is it's own beast.

 ## Render Order
-Compute passes
-forward render pass / deferred rendering
-Composite compute onto forward render
+Compute passes -- for things that dont run on a per pixel basis Forward render pass / Deferred rendering / RayTracing Composite compute onto forward render
 Post process Passes:
+	- First few high res passes make use of compute results to render additional scene elements like grass or the sky.
 	- High Res passes
 	- Tone Map
 	- Low Res passes
+	- Last post process also does gamma correction
 Copy last post process pass's framebuffer into swapchain render imgui UI to the swapchain